Packaging Guide¶

 Please use our tagged releases, not

-!Do not package
+master!Do not package

-as it’s only used internally.To run tests on our packages, you should use pytest by running the command
+certbot-compatibility-testas it’s only used internally.To run tests on our packages, you should use pytest by running the command

-directly may not work because PYTHONPATH is not handled the same way and local modules may not be found by the test runner.If you’d like to include automated renewal in your package:
+python -m pytest.
+Runningpytestdirectly may not work because PYTHONPATH is not handled the same way and local modules may not be found by the test runner.If you’d like to include automated renewal in your package:

-should be added to crontab or systemd timer.A random per-machine time offset should be included to avoid having a large number of your clients hit Let’s Encrypt’s servers simultaneously.
+certbot renew -qshould be added to crontab or systemd timer.A random per-machine time offset should be included to avoid having a large number of your clients hit Let’s Encrypt’s servers simultaneously.

-for all invocations of Certbot, so that it can adjust its interactive output regarding automated renewal (Certbot >= 1.9.0).
+--preconfigured-renewalshould be included on the CLI or incli.inifor all invocations of Certbot, so that it can adjust its interactive output regarding automated renewal (Certbot >= 1.9.0).

-.Do get in touch with us.
+jwsis an internal script foracmemodule and it doesn’t have to be packaged - it’s mostly for debugging: you can use it asecho foo | jws sign | jws verify.Do get in touch with us.
 We are happy to make any changes that will make packaging easier.
 If you need to apply some patches don’t do it downstream - make a PR here.